 The third way that domestic violence defense attorneys resolve cases in Wake County, North Carolina is through a plea.
 If the severity of the offense or the defendant’s record preclude the prosecutor from offering a deferral, the prosecutor typically will make an offer to plead guilty and avoid jail or prison time.
 In these circumstances, the defense and the prosecutor generally will agree to a period of supervised probation, usually twelve, eighteen, or twenty-four months.
 During the period of probation, the defendant will have to comply with many of the terms common to deferral agreements, such as no contact and abuser treatment.
 In some particularly serious cases, the defense and the prosecutor may attempt to negotiate a jail or prison sentence.
 Once the negotiation is completed, the defendant decides, based on his attorney’s advice, whether to accept the prosecutor’s offer.

 If the defense and the prosecution cannot come to terms on an agreement, then the case will go to trial.
-In misdemeanor cases, this trial occurs in front of a judge in district court initially.
-In felony cases, the trial takes place in from of a superior court judge or a jury, depending on the defendant’s preference.
+In , this trial occurs in front of a judge in district court initially.
+In , the trial takes place in from of a superior court judge or a jury, depending on the defendant’s preference.
 At a trial, experienced domestic violence defense attorneys will cross-examine witnesses and argue in an effort to obtain a not guilty verdict.
 Please call Chris today to set up a consultation and receive information about how Chris sees your case playing out in court.
-Call Detwiler Law today at (919) 526-7545 or reach out online to schedule your consultation.
+Call Detwiler Law today at (919) 526-7545 or fill out the form below to schedule your consultation.

 Contact Your Raleigh, NC Domestic Violence Attorney